Donald J. Guter: Academic career

 After retirement, Guter became chief executive officer of the Vinson Hall Corporation, a nonprofit continuing care retirement community, from August 2002 to July 2005, and a member of the board of trustees of the Navy Marine Coast Guard Residence Foundation in support of the former role.
 He was among several retired JAGs to protest congressional efforts to evade the Supreme Court decision in Hamdan v.
 Rumsfeld.
+He testified against the suspension of habeas corpus of Guantanamo Bay detainees at a hearing of the Senate Judiciary Committee in July 2007, stating that "habeas corpus is the basis for a civilized legal system" and that Guantanamo, as an example of its absence, "shows us what can happen with an unchecked power".

 In April 2005, it was announced that Guter would replace Nick Cafardi as dean of his alma mater, the Duquesne University School of Law.
 As dean, Guter updated Bar exam preparatory services, sought greater involvement from the school's 6500 alumni and recruited Professor Jan M. Levine as the school's first full-time legal research and writing director.
 However, feuds with university president Charles J. Dougherty over the latter's refusal to grant tenure to school professor John Rago, despite having the faculty's favorable vote, ended in Guter's dismissal on December 10, 2008.
 Guter remained at Duquesne as a law professor until the end of the academic year.
 The dismissal sparked protests from the student population.

 In March 2009, Guter was named president and dean of the South Texas College of Law Houston, having previously sought a government job in Washington, D. C. after his dismissal.
 Guter stated that among his intentions as dean were to "increase the (college's) endowment" and "raise the school’s national profile, because South Texas isn’t very well known outside this part of the country".
 He assumed office on August 1, 2009.

 Guter was recognized as one of Houston's most admired CEOs by the Houston Business Journal in July 2019.
 He departed the college the following month on August 1, 2019, relinquishing his post to Michael F. Barry, who previously served as assistant dean of St. Mary's University School of Law.

+Personal

+In the 2024 United States presidential election, Guter endorsed Kamala Harris.